Defoe Shipbuilding Company

 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 Situated in Bay City, Michigan, along the Saginaw River, Defoe Shipbuilding Company was one of the smaller-sized vessel repair and construction yards during World War II.
-While the shipyard helped the U.S. Navy and war effort, workers often experienced exposure to asbestos on the job.
+While the shipyard helped the U.S. Navy and the war effort, workers often experienced exposure to asbestos on the job.

-About Defoe Shipbuilding Company
+The History of the Defoe Shipbuilding Company

 At Defoe, employers knew of asbestos dangers as early as 1944, when the U.S. Maritime Commission filed a report on the known risks.
 The report was created specifically for shipbuilders, as most of them worked daily around asbestos.
 Pipefitters and those who worked around insulation, such as boiler workers, were especially at risk.

 The report urged employers to ensure workers wore protective gear at all times and provided helpful tips and suggestions on how to reduce the chances of workers inhaling asbestos fibers.
-Most shipyards, however, didn’t fully adhere to the recommendations and instead concentrated on pushing their workers to build vessels quickly.
+Most shipyards, however, didn’t fully adhere to the safety recommendations and instead concentrated on pushing their workers to build vessels quickly.